forestgrape/coronavirus/2_biological/coronavirus.md

 ##### MERS-CoV
 Betacoronavirus identified causing MERS.
-* infects cells in the deep lungs (bronchi and alveolis)
+* infects cells in the deep lungs (bronchi and alveolis) where its adhesion receptor DPP4 is mainly expressed [to check and cite]
-* the natural hosts are dromedary camels
+* the natural hosts are dromedary camels; close relatives are found in bats and hedgehogs ([Hosts of Nidovirales](../2_biological/hosts_of_nidovirales.md).
 * main spreading events observed in indoor settings

 ##### Bovine Coronaviruses